aspect-build/rules_lint/docs/formatting.md

 )
 ```

-Finally, we recommend an alias in the root BUILD file:
+Finally, we recommend an alias in the root BUILD file, so that developers can just type `bazel run format`:

 ```starlark
 alias(